Find Affordable College Courses

 27 Yearly Graduations

 Boston University is the 10th most popular school in the nation for students seeking a master's degree in other public health.
 Roughly 32,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-During the 2020-2021 academic year, 27 people received their master's degree in other public health from Boston U. Of these students, 85% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $63,798 per year, while in-state graduate students, on average, pay $63,798 per year.
+During the most recent year for which we have data, 27 people received their master's degree in other public health from Boston U. Around 33% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 20 Yearly Graduations